 Employment Services

-The Employment Services Department works in cooperation with different employers to provide a positive experience for people with disabilities within the community.
-This program can provide resume assistance, vocational assessments, support with placements, job searching, on-site training and job coaching.
-Click here to download the employment flyer.
+The Employment Services Department partners with a variety of employers to create meaningful and positive work experiences for people with disabilities in the community.
+Our team can assist with résumés, vocational assessments, job searching, placements, on-site training, and job coaching.
+Click here to download the employment services brochure.

 Have a question about our 245D Community Living policies & procedures?
 Click here to learn more.